Fast constrained sampling in pre-trained diffusion models: Method: Approximate Newton steps

+This would render the gradient descent and the proposed update equivalent.
+Yet, we find that the trained denoiser models do not satisfy this ideal condition, making the two update directions noticeably different.

-One could argue that a well-trained model $\hat{\vx}_0(\vx_t)$ should have its Jacobian equal to this.
-But whether the denoising diffusion models are trained with score matching in mind or using the variational method of \citet{ho2020denoising}, they do not directly optimize to match the real score $\nabla_{\vx_t} \log p_t(\vx_t)$ everywhere nor are they constrained to produce symmetric Jacobians, and as shown in \ref{subsec:jacobian} the Jacobian for Stable Diffusion 1.5 is not symmetric, which we assume is the reasons why our optimization of $\vx_t$ may be more suitable for some applications, as demonstrated in Section~\ref{sec:experiments}.
+In Figure~\ref{fig:jacobian_difference}, we visualize this difference between $\mJ$ and $\mJ^T$ by computing rows of $\mJ$ and $\mJ^T$, and averaging the magnitude of all matrix values that contribute to each pixel.
+This indicates that there is a difference in which pixels in $\vx_t$ would change when perturbing a single pixel in $\hat{\vx}_0(\vx_t)$ for the two update directions.
+Further experiments on the difference between the two update directions are included in Appendix~\ref{subsec:appendix_jacobian}.
+Whether the denoising diffusion models are trained with score matching in mind \cite{song2021scorebased} or using the variational method of Ho et al. \cite{ho2020denoising}, they do not directly optimize to match the real score $\nabla_{\vx_t} \log p_t(\vx_t)$ everywhere nor are they constrained to produce symmetric Jacobians.
+We hypothesize that this discrepancy in the two update directions is another reason why our optimization of $\vx_t$ may be more suitable for some applications, which we demonstrate in the experiments (Section~\ref{sec:experiments}).